Staying connected with friends and family who live far away from us. And how technology is bringing us all together in the modern world.

 So how can we get over some of the possible barriers?

-"I don't have a device" Many apps work across all sorts of devices, smart phones, tablets, laptops, PCs and Desktops (just add webcam, microphone and speakers).
+Many applications (known as apps) work across all sorts of devices, smart phones, tablets, laptops, PCs and Desktops (just add webcam, microphone and speakers).
 A surprising number of people have something spare hanging around - ask around.

-Maybe not, but if you try it you'll have a much better idea if you'll like it.
-My Mother-in-law was the same and now loves chatting to us all on WhatsApp video calls.
-She already had WhatsApp for messages so we juts made a video call to her one day and she answered it!
+Maybe not, but if we try it, we'll have a much better idea if we'll like it.
+My mother-in-law was the same and now loves chatting to us all on WhatsApp video calls.
+She already had WhatsApp for messages so we just made a video call to her one day and she answered it!

-There are lots of free apps - see below. they can be downloaded from "App store" or "Play store" Perhaps someone else can do this bit for you and get set up.
+There are lots of free apps - see below.
+They can be downloaded from 'App store' for iPhone users or 'Play Store' for android users.
+Perhaps someone else can do this bit for you and get set up.